 If you’ve been following a low FODMAP diet for a while, you have probably come across the phrase, “FODMAP stacking.”
-Simply put, it refers to eating multiple portions of foods that contain the same FODMAPs in amounts low enough to qualify them as low FODMAP by Monash University and/or FODMAP Friendly (and presented in their apps), but when eaten at the same time, the FODMAPs are “stacked”.
+Simply put, it refers to eating multiple portions of foods that contain the same FODMAPs in amounts low enough to qualify them as low FODMAP by Monash University and/or FODMAP Friendly (and presented in their apps), but when eaten within a certain time, the FODMAPs are “stacked”.